DMDcoin/dmdv4migration/docs/governance.md

 The goal of this governance system is, that this option will never be required.
 But this possibility is still good as an emergency fallback.

-## DMD Democracy
+## DMD Governance
-The DMD Democratic System is a [weighted voting](https://en.wikipedia.org/wiki/Weighted_voting) System that allows validators to vote for system changes and for maintenance pool payouts.
+The DMD Governance System is a [weighted voting](https://en.wikipedia.org/wiki/Weighted_voting) System that allows validators to vote for system changes and for maintenance pool payouts.
-Stakers will support the decisions of the validators by staking on them.
+Delegators will support the decisions of the validators by staking on them.

-### Staker Voting
+### Delegator Voting
-Stakers influence the voting by staking on a validator that decides in their sense.
+Delegators influence the voting by staking on a validator that decides in their sense.
-Staker might change their Validator based on the likeness of their voting decisions.
+A Delegator might change their Validator based on the likeness of their voting decisions.

 ### Voting Weight
 The governance voting is a weighted voting process done by all validators.
 Their voting weight is valued by the stake of their nodes.
-This is an incentive for validators to attract more stakers on their nodes, while being active in voting processes, and doing good and reasonable decisions in the voting process is an incentive for stakers to give their voting power into the hands of validators, that are active contributors driving the ecosystem forward.
+This is an incentive for validators to attract more delegators on their nodes, while being active in voting processes, and doing good and reasonable decisions in the voting process is an incentive for delegators to give their voting power into the hands of validators, that are active contributors driving the ecosystem forward.
 The weight of the voting is determined at the end of the voting period.
 TODO TECH: Figure out what is required withing the HBBFT smart contracts to enable this calculation.